 Workplace injuries can have devastating financial consequences for employees and their families in South Carolina.
 The workers’ compensation program ensures employees have fast access to financial compensation during recovery.
 However, several factors can complicate a workers’ comp claim.

 Our Charleston workers’ compensation lawyer Trey Harrell can help, and our legal team is ready to listen to the details of your case.
-Our personal injury attorney stands up for injured workers like you, and we’re ready to dedicate our resources to help your situation get closer to normal again.
+Our personal injury attorney in Charleston stands up for injured workers like you, and we’re ready to dedicate our resources to help your situation get closer to normal again.

 What Workers’ Compensation Benefits Are Available in South Carolina?